How to Teach Your Child Chinese Characters at Home (Singapore)

 The K1-K2 Chinese Language Foundation

-Most Singapore kindergartens introduce Chinese characters progressively:
+Most Singapore kindergartens introduce Chinese characters step by step:

 - K1 (age 5): Character recognition begins — 50 to 100 common characters, basic stroke patterns